 TMJ Disorder Treatment in Farmington, NM

-Temporomandibular joint (TMJ) disorder is surprisingly common.
-According to the National Institute of Dental and Craniofacial Research, as many as 12 percent of people suffer from the disorder’s sometimes vague and painful symptoms.
-The condition affects the jaw, jaw joints, and the facial muscles that control the jaw, yet the symptoms can radiate to surrounding areas.
-People who have this disorder might have pain in the head, neck, and shoulders; they can suffer from dizziness; they can have chronic earaches and ringing in their ears.
+TMJDs are surprisingly common.
+According to the National Institute of Dental and Craniofacial Research, one in ten people suffers vague and painful symptoms associated with TMJDs.
+The condition affects the jaw, one or both TMjs, and the facial muscles that control the jaw, yet the symptoms can radiate to surrounding areas.
+People who suffer from this disorder might experience pain in the head, neck, and shoulders; they can suffer from dizziness, chronic earaches, and ringing in their ears, sometimes referred to as "tinnitus."

 - Clicking or popping noises when opening or closing the mouth